 top of page

-All about Coiled Tubing: What is it? job opportunities and more
+Coiled Tubing: What is it?, application, job opportunities, pay & more

 Learntodrill coiled tubing

 Coiled tubing (CT) has emerged as a solution for a wide range of well intervention and completion operations.
-From well cleanouts and fracturing to logging and production enhancement, CT has revolutionized the way oil and gas wells are serviced and maintained.
+From well cleanouts, fracturing to logging & production enhancement, CT has revolutionized the way oil and gas wells are serviced and maintained.
 In this blog, we'll delve into the fundamentals of coiled tubing, explore its history, techniques, and applications, and provide insights on how to pursue a career in this dynamic field.
 History of Coiled Tubing:

 The origins of coiled tubing can be traced back to the mid-20th century when the concept was first explored as a means of conveying tools and fluids into wells for various applications.
 Early developments focused on improving the design and manufacturing of coiled tubing units to withstand the harsh conditions encountered in oil and gas wells.
 Over time, advancements in materials, hydraulic systems, and down hole tools have propelled the widespread adoption of coiled tubing across the industry.
 What is Coiled Tubing (CT)?